-A 1 How many days has this child been absent since the start of the year?
+A1 How many days has this child been absent since the start of the year?
 A1a How many days absent were due to family/cultural obligations - includes ceremonies, funerals?
 A1b How many days absent were due to illness/injury?
 A1c How many days absent were due to other explained reasons e.g. climatic conditions, financial?
 A1d How many days absent were due to unexplained reasons?
 Since the start of the school year, has this child sometimes (more than once) arrived: A2 over or under-dressed for school related activities?
 A3a too tired to do school work?
 A3b too sick to do school work?
 A 4 hungry?
 A4a does the child attend a school/community breakfast club?
-Moule vvouic d you say that this child: A5 is independent in toileting habits most of the time A 5 is independent in toileting habits most of the time A5 A6 A7 is independent in toileting habits most of the time shows an established hand preference (right vs. left or vice versa) A5 A6 A7 is independent in toileting habits most of the time shows an established hand preference (right vs. left or vice versa) is well coordinated (i.e. moves without running into or tripping over things) A5 A6 A7 How v is independent in toileting habits most of the time shows an established hand preference (right vs. left or vice versa) is well coordinated (i.e. moves without running into or tripping over things) would you rate this child's: A5 A6 A7 How v is independent in toileting habits most of the time shows an established hand preference (right vs. left or vice versa) is well coordinated (i.e. moves without running into or tripping over things) would you rate this child's: proficiency at holding a pen, crayon or brush A5 A6 A7 How v A8 A9 is independent in toileting habits most of the time shows an established hand preference (right vs. left or vice versa) is well coordinated (i.e. moves without running into or tripping over things) would you rate this child's: proficiency at holding a pen, crayon or brush ability to manipulate objects A5 A6 A7 How v A8 A9 A10 is independent in toileting habits most of the time shows an established hand preference (right vs. left or vice versa) is well coordinated (i.e. moves without running into or tripping over things) would you rate this child's: proficiency at holding a pen, crayon or brush ability to manipulate objects ability to climb stairs
+Would d you say that this child: A 5 is independent in toileting habits most of the time A 6 shows an established hand preference (right vs. left or vice versa) A7 is well coordinated (i.e. moves without running into or tripping over things) How v would you rate this child's: A8 proficiency at holding a pen, crayon or brush A 9 ability to manipulate objects A10 ability to climb stairs A11 level of energy throughout the school day A12 overall physical development A13 daily personal hygiene